rob2universe/camunda-aks/README.md

 Check if you can access the Camunda Web application via the public IP of your load balancer.

-In the *Kubernetes services* section of the Azure portal you can check the configured workloads, services and ingress and their status.
+In the *Kubernetes services* section of the Azure portal you can check the configured *workloads*, *services and ingresses* and their status.
+The *services and ingresses* also contains a link to the external IP under which the Camunda web application should be accessible.

 ## Cleanup